-Remediation Plan ease indicate the setting's compliance with the following areas.
-The provider is responsible for creating a remediation plan fo ch rule indicated out of compliance and the expected date of that plan's completion.
-Section Setting is not isolating in nature.
+rule indicated d out of compliar ce and the expected date of that plan's c ompletion.
+Section Compliant?
+Explanation of Compliance and Overview of Remediation Plan Provider Remediation Plan Projected Completion Date Setting is not isolating in nature.
 Individual served given the choice to participate in activities or groups, or to access resources in the community.
 Individual served goes to McDonald's, movies, grocery shopping, and visits family.
 Individual served has access to the greater community the same as non- disabled peers.
 Individual served reported not feeling isolated from the community outside.
-Individual served works at a college three days a week, it was their choice to work there.
+Individual served works at a college three days a week, it